-3.9 A councillor may give notice of any business they wish to be considered by the council at its next ordinary meeting by way of a notice of motion.
-To be included on the agenda of the meeting, the notice of motion must be in writing and must be submitted four (4) business days before the meeting is to be held (i.e. by 5.00pm on the Tuesday prior to the meeting).

-3.10 A councillor may, in writing to the general manager, request the withdrawal of a notice of motion submitted by them prior to its inclusion in the agenda and business paper for the meeting at which it is to be considered.
+- 3.9 A councillor may give notice of any business they wish to be considered by the council at its next ordinary meeting by way of a notice of motion.
+To be included on the agenda of the meeting, the notice of motion must be in writing and must be submitted four (4) business days prior to the Council meeting (i.e. by 5.00pm on Tuesday prior to the meeting). - 3.10 A councillor may, in writing to the General Manager, request the withdrawal of a notice of motion submitted by them prior to its inclusion in the agenda and business paper for the meeting at which it is to be considered. - 3.11 If the General Manager considers that a notice of motion submitted by a councillor for consideration at an ordinary meeting of the council has legal, strategic, financial or policy implications which should be taken into consideration by the meeting, the General Manager may prepare a report in relation to the notice of motion for inclusion with the business papers for the meeting at which the notice of motion is to be considered by the council. - 3.12 A notice of motion for the expenditure of funds on works and/or services, other than those already provided for in the council's current adopted operational plan, must either; - (a) Identify the funding source; or - (b) Include a request for a report identifying the funding source for the expenditure.

-Alterations of meeting times
+Alteration of Committee Meeting commencement time

-3.11 A committee chairperson may, in consultation with the mayor and general manager, alter the commencement times of meetings where the amount of business or such other special circumstances may prevail.
+3.13 A committee chairperson may, in consultation with the Mayor and General Manager, alter the commencement times of meetings where the amount of business or such other special circumstances may prevail.
 [Policy]